mediafinger/chimera_http_client/README.markdown

 `connection.get!("users/#{id}")` or
 `connection.get(['users', id], options: { headers: { '	Accept-Charset' => 'utf-8' })`

-Please take note that _the endpoint can be given as a String or as an Array of Strings._
+Please take note that _the endpoint can be given as a String, a Symbol, or as an Array._
+While they do no harm, there is _no need to pass leading or trailing `/` in endpoints._
+When passing the endpoint as an Array, _it's elements are converted to Strings and concatenated with `/`._
 On each request _the http-headers can be amended or overwritten_ completely or partially.

 In case you need to use an API that is protected by **basic_auth** just pass the credentials in the options hash: